283. NEW YORK ON FOOT. Sunnyside, Queens.

 279. NEW YORK ON FOOT.
 Morningside Heights.

-277. PASSAGES.
-LONDON OF FOOT.
+277. LONDON ON FOOT.
 Royal Borough of Greenwich.

 276. PASSAGES.
 Atlantic City, New Jersey.
 Tawdry, sweet and salty.